 These steps apply whether you are publishing a page for the first time or updating one that is already live.

-3. The Confirm Publish dialog will appear, confirming that your draft will go live and replace the current published version.
+- The Confirm Publish dialog will appear.
+It reads: You are about to make this draft live.
+This will replace the current published page.

-The page will publish and a notification will be sent in-app and on mobile to everyone with access.
-Users will see your avatar, username, and the name of the page you updated in their notifications menu.
+The page will publish and a notification will be sent in-app and on mobile to your chosen recipients.
+Users will see your avatar, username, the name of the page you updated, and your message (if you added one) in their notifications menu.

-🗒️ Note: If you do not check the box, the page will publish as normal and no notification will be sent.
-The checkbox resets with every publish, so you need to select it each time you want to notify users.
+🗒️ Note: If you leave the dropdown set to No one, the page will publish as normal and no notification will be sent.
+The dropdown resets to No one with every publish, so you need to select an option each time you want to notify users.

 5. Best practices